 But generally, things like case studies, testimonials, existing client lists, news articles, awards, company policies and statements or posts on relevant topics are a good place to start.

 It’s a very manual task but it can make all the difference to your outreach results.

 As a company that provides sales outreach as a service, we contact a lot of people.
 We do this for our clients but also for Discoveroo, to support our own growth.

-We mostly use Advanced levels of personalisation in our outreach.
-We sometimes apply Medium levels of personalisation.
-We never apply only Basic levels of personalisation.
+We mostly use Advanced levels of personalization in our outreach.
+We sometimes apply Medium levels of personalization.
+We never apply only Basic levels of personalization.

 Additionally, the first email we send to a prospect typically contains no more than 150 words, to keep the initial approach concise, and we usually include 4-steps in all email sequences.